ssi-moha/ethcc-hackaton/README.md

 # ethcc-hackaton

-Create your ecommerce website with ZKShop, offering your users a personalized experience based on their tokens.
+Create your ecommerce website with ZKShop, offer your users a personalized experience based on their tokens.

 **Casual ecommerce features:**